jmcgettrick/MoodleDirectV2/README.txt

 	> Inbox part date editing now works on Windows servers.
 	> Cron in PP changed to check for scores when ORcapable is 1.
 	> Course Migration query fixed when creating class.
+	> File errors page no longer errors if file has been deleted.
+	> Course migration bug no longer tries to populate PP array in migration if PP not installed

 ####################################################################################